Who remembers McDonalds’ teenie beanie babies?

 I was pretty young at the time and can remember begging my parents to sit for hours in the McDonald’s drive through so I could rip apart a happy meal for the plastic wrapped toy.

-The fabric was plasticy, the sewing shoddy, but they were tiny and SO.
+The fabric was plastic, the sewing shoddy, but they were tiny and SO.
 DANG.
 CUTE.

-Freckles was the miniature teeny beanie leopard who’s full blown version was smushy, fluffy and 100% absent from my collection of full-sized beanie babies.
-Understandably, this wrong had to be righted, so my parents scoured the early versions of ebay (and the stocks of Hallmark) to find the grown up version of Freckles.
+Freckles was the teeny beanie leopard whose full blown version was 100% absent from my collection of full-sized beanie babies.
+Understandably, this wrong had to be righted, so my parents scoured the early versions of eBay (and the stocks of Hallmark) to find the grown up version of Freckles.

-An email course is your teenie beanie to your full blow beanie aka your online course.
+An email course is the teenie beanie to your full blow beanie (aka, your online course).

-An email course is valuable, wanted, free and a smaller version of your course that once in hand will make people crave your full course like an OCD 7-year-old having a sugar fueled temper tantrum.
+An email course is a free and a smaller version of your course that will make people crave your full course like 7-year-old having a sugar-fueled temper tantrum.